(Supported by an endowment from the Asia-Pacific Biomedical Research Foundation)

 - Pagination should be included at the bottom of each page (excluding the Title page).

-- The entire application must be submitted as ONE PDF FILE to firstname.lastname@example.org Subject Line: KY Cha Award Application by 4pm EST on Wednesday, March 30th 2022.
+- The entire application (including completed checklist) must be submitted as ONE PDF FILE to firstname.lastname@example.org Subject Line: KY Cha Award Application by 4pm EST on June 5th, 2023.

 - Regulatory Requirements